sleipner01/VicxeBeats/README.md

 An old project to make a website for a friend who wanted to sell beats online.
 Obviously too big of a project for me at the time, but I learned a lot!
 Made an admin-panel (based of [Creative Tim](https://www.creative-tim.com/) Material Dashboard Dark Design).
 Made a log-in system in PHP.
 Not the best code in the world, but it works!

+### Features
+ * Live music player using the Youtube API.
+ * Login system
+ * Admin panel
+ * Start of a checkout system, with cart functionality

 ### Setup